skylight-hq/skylight.digital/pages/toolkits/agile-procurement-playbook/pages/03_standing-up-a-team-to-guide-the-procurement-process.md

 teams.
 The product team should consist of all of the disciplines required to deliver the product.

-A one-team, one-dream mentality, which considers every person to being is necessary even across the different vendors that support a product’s development.
+A one-team, one-dream mentality is necessary even across the different vendors that support a product’s development.
 The government will be responsible for managing these vendor relationships, and it will be in their best interest to treat every vendor supporting the product as if they were on a single team.

 The importance of creating cross-functional teams can’t be overstated.
 The overall success of the product will depend on how well the team is